STUDY JAPANESE ONLINE WITH NATIVES HERE

 Now the dōmo was used to express a lot and a lot.

-The above examples may end up being written in another way using other terms and expressions instead of the doumo.
-So it may be unusual to use or find doumo in sentences, but he is there and doing justice to his meaning.
-There are just several ways to say something in Japanese.
+The examples above may end up being found written in another way using different terms and expressions instead of doumo.
+Therefore, it may be uncommon to use or find doumo in sentences, but it is present and justifies its meaning.
+There are simply various ways to say something in japonês.

-With this article we come to the conclusion that the doumo [どうも] can be used as greetings, thanks, apologies, adverbs and negatives.
-I hope you enjoyed it and enjoyed it, thanks for the comments and shares.
+With this article, we conclude that doumo [どうも] can be used as greetings, thanks, apologies, adverb, and negative.
+I hope you liked it and found it useful, we appreciate the comments and shares.